Header image

 The Government is hoping that the detailed provisions contained in the DUAA will contribute towards three overarching strategic objectives:

-Besides these objectives, the Government has also indicated that it is placing great emphasis on ensuring the renewal of the UK's data protection adequacy decision with the EU, which is formally up for review in December 2025.
-This explains many of the differences between the DUAA and the previous Government's attempts at reforming the UK's data protection regime under the most recent Data Protection and Digital Information Bill (the "DPDI Bill"), which never passed into law owing to the calling of the July 2024 UK general election.
+Besides these objectives, the Government also placed significant emphasis on maintaining the UK's data protection adequacy status with the EU.
+This explains many of the differences between the DUAA and the previous Government's attempts at reforming the UK's data protection regime under the previous Data Protection and Digital Information Bill (the "DPDI Bill"), which never passed into law owing to the calling of the July 2024 UK general election.

 We have prepared a high-level PDF summary of the key changes introduced by the DUAA for you to read and share here.

-You can also read our article series, each taking a deeper look at a particular aspect of the DUAA, at the links below (articles drafted before the DUAA received Royal Assent refer to the "DUA Bill"):
+You can also read our article series, each taking a deeper look at a particular aspect of the DUAA, at the links below (note that articles published before the DUAA received Royal Assent refer to the "DUA Bill"):

 Key reforms to the UK's data protection regime – including: